 Pupil Premium Spending

-We use research, such as the Sutton Trust Toolkit, to support us in determining the strategies that will be most effective.
-Our pupil premium money has been used to provide a range of additional support for our students and these interventions, along with quality first teaching have started to have a positive impact on student's attainment and self-belief.
+Using research, such as the Sutton Trust Toolkit, we can determinine the strategies that will be most effective.
+Pupil premium money provides a range of additional support for students and these interventions, along with quality first teaching have a positive impact on student's attainment and self-belief.
 Through targeted interventions we are working hard to eliminate barriers to learning and progress.
-One of the schools aims is to ensure that all students make good or better progress as they move through the school.
+We aim is to ensure that all students make good or better progress as they move through the school.

 Information for parents and guardians

 In place of the current requirements regarding information about pupil premium expenditure, schools are now required to publish their 'Pupil Premium Strategy.'
-This should include:
+This includes:

 In the previous academic year 2015-2016